-Design4 is a new externally funded initiative that introduces principles of experiential learning into the realm of paid professional opportunities for upper year design students in their third or fourth year at the Undergraduate level.
-Students can also be studying in the Faculty of Design at the Masters level.
+Design4 is an externally funded initiative that introduces principles of experiential learning into the realm of paid professional opportunities for upper year design students in their third or fourth year at the Undergraduate level.
+Students can also be studying in the Faculty of Design at the Master’s level.

 How will it work?

 Students will be selected out of a pool of applicants and will have the chance to work part-time in small multi-disciplinary teams for up to 6 months, with the goal of addressing design challenges proposed by employment partners.

-Throughout this experience, students will have direct support from The Centre of Emerging Artists and Designers, while receiving critical guidance from project mentors.
+Throughout this experience, students will have direct support from The Centre of Emerging Artists and Designers, while receiving critical guidance from the employment partners and project mentors.

 Employment partners will be drawn from among four distinct groups, hence the name Design4: